 BSc (Hons), MSc, PhD, FRSB, FLS, FRGS

 Who would have thought that finding a book on falconry in a second-hand bookstore could have such a big impact?
 It did for Campbell, who spotted the address for the Trust in the back of the book and wrote in to ask for a job, thinking it would be fun to fly birds for the summer.
 Nowadays, Campbell’s research is helping with the conservation of birds of prey all over the world.

 In his spare time, Campbell enjoys messing about in boats (responsibly, of course!) and is very fond of Northern Sung monumental landscape art.

 Despite travelling all over the world and being a part of groundbreaking research, Campbell’s considers his greatest achievement to be getting his wife to marry him!

 Carol began her role here as office administrator and thinks the Trust is a lovely place to work.
-She spends her spare time with her children, Claire and Gareth and her grandson, Jacob, who she already brings to the Trust on a regular basis.
+She spends her spare time with her children, Claire and Gareth and her two grandsons, who she already brings to the Trust on a regular basis.